arnodelorme/wp15/BIDScramble/README.md

 ### scramble

 ```
-usage: scramble [-h] bidsfolder outputfolder {stub,tsv,nii,json,swap} ...
+usage: scramble [-h] bidsfolder outputfolder {stub,tsv,json,nii,fif,swap,pseudo} ...

-The general workflow to build up a scrambled BIDS dataset is by consecutively running `scramble` for actions of
+The general workflow to build up a scrambled dataset is by consecutively running `scramble` for actions of your
-your choice.
-For instance, you could first run `scramble` with the `stub` action to create a dummy dataset with
+choice.
+For instance, you could first run `scramble` with the `stub` action to create a dummy dataset with only
-only the file structure and some basic files, and then run `scramble` with the `nii` action  to specifically add
+the file structure and some basic files, and then run `scramble` with the `nii` action  to specifically add
 scrambled NIfTI data (see examples below).
 To combine different scrambling actions, simply re-run `scramble` using
 the already scrambled data as input folder.